mdoege/Py1620/README.md

 ![Py1620](py1620.png "Power of Two output in IBM 1403 font")

 The program is loaded from the CMEM file.
-The addition and multiplication tables in 1620 memory are not used but standard Python integer math.
 Computing 2**9999 takes about 18 seconds on a PC, so the program is about 70x as fast as a real IBM 1620.

 Overbars for the flag bit are printed using Unicode combining characters and may not look good (e.g. be shifted horizontally) with some fonts.